Red peppers are a standard food item in many cuisines around the world. They are incredibly tasty and nutritious, with many health benefits.

 Quick Facts On Red Peppers

-- Red peppers are just green peppers that were left to ripen
+- Red peppers are just green peppers that were left to ripen.

-- Technically, the red peppers are a fruit, but for culinary purposes, we refer to them as veggies
+- Technically, the red peppers are a fruit, but we refer to them as veggies for culinary purposes.

-- The red peppers are the sweetest out of all pepper types
+- The red peppers are the sweetest out of all pepper types.

-- Red pepper has more vitamin C than green pepper
+- Red pepper has more vitamin C than green pepper.

-- Peppers are native to South and Central America
+- Peppers are native to South and Central America.

-- The oldest pepper was found in Oaxaca and Puebla, Federal Districts of Mexico
+- The oldest pepper was found in Oaxaca and Puebla, Federal Districts of Mexico.

-- At first, peppers were highly unpopular in Europe
+- At first, peppers were highly unpopular in Europe.

-Before I let you go, one final thought on food.
-With food, you can’t ever be too careful which is why I get all guinea pig food from a reliable source such as Amazon.
-If you are not sure what to order but believe your little piggies deserve some great treats please check our Helpful Guide to the Best Guinea Pig Treats to get some ideas.
 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.